cerdem12/MOBILE/README.md

 # MOBILE
 Multi-Omics Binary Integration via Lasso Ensembles (MOBILE)

-The MOBILE pipeline produces ligand-specific association networks.
+The MOBILE pipeline finds context-specific association networks.
 It integrates multi-omics datasets in a data-driven, biologically-structured manner.
 The gene-level association networks are used to nominate differentially enriched pathways.
-This pipeline is also broadly applicable to find condition specific networks using multi-omics datasets.
-More info can be found [here](https://www.nature.com/articles/s41467-023-39729-2).
+More info and application examples can be found [here](https://www.nature.com/articles/s41467-023-39729-2) in the MOBILE paper.

 ## Dependencies

 - MATLAB
 - [glmnet package](https://hastie.su.domains/glmnet_matlab/download.html)
-- RStudio and R (for image quantification)
+- RStudio and R (for image quantification functions used in the paper)

 ## Instructions